 Samples of Real Wastewater (RW) were collected from laboratories of the School of medicine at los Andes University (Bogota, Colombia).
 RW was then filtered with filter paper Munktell grade 3 hw with a pore diameter of 110 mm (AHLSTROM, USA) to remove the excess of suspended solid residues.
 RW was then measured and classified as untreated-RW (U-RW).
 In contrast, treated-RW (T-RW) corresponded to the U-RW samples exposed to the Lac-Magnetite inside the Two-vertical-loop microreactor.
 5 mg of Lac-Magnetite was introduced to the microreactor, as explained previously.
 1 L of U-RW was pumped into the microreactor at a constant rate of 12 mL/h.
 The T-RW was then collected at the outlet of the microreactor.

 Both samples, U-RW and T-RW, were analyzed to determine the Phenol content, Biochemical oxygen demand (BOD), Ammoniacal nitrogen, and Kjeldahl total nitrogen.
 The content of phenols was selected as they are susceptible to degradation by the immobilized Laccase molecules.
-Nitrogen was analyzed due the presence of amine groups in the immobilization linkers.
+Nitrogen was analyzed due the presence of amine groups in the chemical structure of immobilization linkers.
 Finally, the biochemical oxygen demand was estimated to indirectly examine the presence of living organisms.

 The Removal Ratio for each of the parameters above was calculated according to Eq.
 (10), where the XU-RW is the value obtained for each parameter in the untreated sample (U-RW), and XT-RW is the value of the same parameter after treatment (T-RW).